codelirium/tree/README.txt

 In a concurrent environment, one job is building (expanding) a tree data structure, where all other jobs are dumping periodically the current number of nodes.

+# tree
+In a concurrent environment, one job is building (expanding) a tree data structure, where all other jobs are dumping periodically the current number of nodes.

+### To compile:

+    $ mvn clean package

+### To run example #1:

+    $ java -jar target/tree-0.0.1-SNAPSHOT.jar